 NOTE: You can only change the Allow Object Locking flag on the Server database using the SADMIN login ID.

-If a project has the Allow Object Locking configuration file parameter set to TRUE, and the user is logged in to the server using the SADMIN user ID, the Toggle Allow Object Locking menu option is enabled.
-When the SADMIN user chooses this option for a project that is already set to allow object locking, a check is performed to determine whether any objects are locked on the server within the project.
+When the SADMIN user chooses this option for a project that is already set to allow object locking, a check is performed to determine either any objects are locked on the server or not within the project.
 If there are objects locked within the project, SADMIN will receive an error message.
 If the project is locked on the server by someone else, the menu option for Toggle Allow Object Locking will not appear.

 To make it true use the solution given by Siebel.
 But it will not allow to modify the more than one project same time.
 To do this set the OBJ_LOCKED_FLG in table S_PROJECT on server as ‘N’ using following query.